 Most people often confuse buttermilk for lassi.
 However, technically buttermilk is the liquid that is leftover when butter is churned out of cream.
 Lassi is churned out yogurt that is made by fermenting the milk and adding a culture of bacteria.
 To make buttermilk, sour milk cream is whipped for 20 to 30 minutes, until white bits of butter and milk separate.
 Some cold water is then added to separate them, and the residual liquid that remains after removing the butter is buttermilk.

-To make lassi, a yoghurt culture (Streptococcus lactis or Lactobacillus bulgaricus) is introduced to lukewarm milk and it is kept for 6 to 8 hours to make thick yoghurt.
-This yoghurt is then churned with a blender to make lassi.
+To make lassi, a yogurt culture (Streptococcus lactis or Lactobacillus bulgaricus) is introduced to lukewarm milk and it is kept for 6 to 8 hours to make thick yogurt.
+This yogurt is then churned with a blender to make lassi.

 Which is Healthier, Buttermilk or Lassi?

 Like lassi, buttermilk is rich in probiotics, which not only helps to strengthen the immune system by replenishing natural bacterial flora of intestine, but also break down lactose into lactic acid, thereby making digestion easier.

 Similar to milk and lassi, it provides calcium, vitamin B12, zinc and proteins.
 Vitamin B12 is very important for converting blood glucose into energy.
 Deficiency of vitamin B12 can result in a person feeling weak or constipation and insomnia.
 Including buttermilk in your diet on a regular basis can help to combat vitamin B12 deficiency.

 Lassi and buttermilk also help to get rid of acidity by coating the stomach lining, which helps to keep acids from moving up the esophagus, thereby reducing the feeling of heartburn.
 Both are good for people with ulcers and help to control flare-ups.